Felix Lobrecht: Career

-Lobrecht first gained recognition as a poetry slammer and, since 2015, as a stand-up comedian.
-Since 2017, Lobrecht does not perform as a poetry slammer anymore but only as a comedian.
+Lobrecht first gained recognition as a poetry slammer and, from 2015, as a stand-up comedian.
+Since 2017, Lobrecht no longer performs as a poetry slammer and only as a comedian.
 He toured Germany, Austria, and Switzerland.
 On stage, he mostly tells absurd stories of everyday life garnished with bad puns and long pauses.
-He also often utters some words or phrases in the Berlin dialect of German.
+He often uses words or phrases in Berlin dialect.

 He became famous through appearances on TV shows like the Köln Comedy Nacht XXL 2016 and Comedy Champions 2016 on RTL Zwei.
 His first live tour was called Kenn ick! (“I’m familiar” in Berlin German).
 Until 2020, he toured with his second show called Hype and appeared at comedy events like the 1LIVE-Hörsaal-Comedy or the TV show Nuhr ab 18 by Dieter Nuhr.

 His first book is called 10 Minuten?
 Dit sind ja 20 Mark! (“10 minutes?
 That’s 20 Mark!” in Berlin German).
 It was written in collaboration with poetry slammer Malte Rosskopf and was published by the Satyr Verlag in October 2015.
 Lobrecht's second book Sonne und Beton ("Sun and Concrete") was published by the Ullstein Verlag on March 10, 2017.
 In this book, he tells stories and anecdotes inspired by his childhood and growing up in Neukölln and Gropiusstadt.
 In February 2023, a movie of the same name -based on the book- was released at the Berlinale.
 The screenplay was written by Lobrecht and the director David Wnendt.